 OPP Sergeant Kerry Schmidt of the Highway Safety Division says he was very disappointed upon seeing the video.

 “It is not what we want to see”, Sgt.
 Schmidt says describing the behaviour as endangering everyone on the highway.
 He says the OPP is seeing a lot of distracted driving, especially at red lights and in stop-and-go traffic.

-Schmidt says it is important for people to keep their focus upon the roadway when driving.
+Schmidt says it is important for people to keep their focus on the roadway when driving.
 “If you need to focus, it is best not to divide your attention”.

 “You are allowed to use a hands-free device”, Sgt.
 Schmidt says, for voice conversations.
 If you need to focus upon the device, he says should not be driving.

-He says when participating in a meeting held by video conferencing, it is best to turn off your camera and to not have the video displayed towards you while driving because your eyes are drawn to the movement of the video.
+He says when participating in a meeting held by video conferencing, it is best to turn off your camera and not have the video display towards you while driving because your eyes are drawn to the movement of the video.

 Sgt.
-Schmidt says there has been no compliant filed with the OPP in this instance.
+Schmidt says there has been no complaint filed with the OPP in this instance.